dschalk/monads-for-functional-javascript/README.md

 # JS-monads-stable

  These monads are like the Haskell monads in that they resemble the monads of category theory while not actually being mathematical monads.
 See [Hask is not a category](http://math.andrej.com/2016/08/06/hask-is-not-a-category/) by Andrej Bauer.
+They provide a convenient interface for dealing with uncertainty and side effects in a pure functional manner, assigning new values to identifiers (varaiables) without mutation.
 Adherance to the monad laws (see below) helps make the monads robust, versitile, and reliable tools for isolating and chaining sequences of javascript functions.

  This is the open source repository for the application running online at [JS-monads-stable](http://schalk.net:3055).
-Aside from being a place to share my ideas and techniques with any developers who might be interested, the online demonstration is a tutorial for people who are interested in functional programming.
-It presents examples of devising abstractions to organize code into blocks that are easy to reason about and maintaim.
+Aside from being a place to share my ideas and techniques with any developers who might be interested, this repository and the online demonstration can serve as a learning tools for people who are getting familiar with the usefulness of functions that take functions as arguments.

   The server is a modified clone of the Haskell Wai Websockets server.
 Haskell pattern matching and list comprehension made it easy to configure the server to broadcast selectively to members of groups, who share the dice game, todo list, and chat room.
 I use Babel and Webpack to prepare the front end and Stack to compile everything into a single executable which I upload to my Digital Ocean "droplet".

   The code here is not annotated, but detailed examinations of the code behind the multiplayer simulated dice game, persistent todo list, chat feature, and several other demonstrations can be found at [http://schalk.net:3055](http://schalk.net:3055), where the code is running online.